.png?width=900&height=600&ext=.png)

 ● If you’d like a garden, etc.

 The average house deposit in the UK is 15 percent, which is a fairly significant amount to save for.
-With Keepmoat, we offer Deposit Unlock which is a scheme aimed to help all types of buyers purchase a brand new home with just a five percent deposit, making it more attainable for younger people to take the first step onto the property ladder.
+With Keepmoat, we offer a range of other schemes and incentives aimed to get you moving.
+It's essential to consider what is affordable within your budget.

 Speaking with a mortgage advisor